Metop-C: monitoring weather, atmosphere and oceans

 The EPS system also comprises a comprehensive ground segment enabling EUMETSAT to control the Metop satellites, acquire and process their data and distribute observational products in real time to users worldwide.

-The Metop satellites have eight main instruments and fly in a sun-synchronous “mid-morning” polar orbit at an altitude of 817km, which enables global observations of weather, atmospheric composition, ocean and land surfaces.
+The Metop satellites have nine main instruments and fly in a sun-synchronous “mid-morning” polar orbit at an altitude of 817km, which enables global observations of weather, atmospheric composition, ocean and land surfaces.